-If you are unhappy with anything about Buckeye or its providers you should contact us as soon as possible.
-This includes if you do not agree with a decision we have made.
-You, or someone you want to speak for you can contact us.
-If you want someone to speak for you, you will need to let us know this.
-Buckeye wants you to contact us so that we can help you.
+If you are unhappy with Buckeye or our providers, or do not agree with a decision we made, contact us as soon as possible.
+You, or someone you want to speak for you, can contact us.
+If you want someone to speak for you, you will need to give us your approval in writing.
+Buckeye wants to help.
 To contact us you can: